 The Group is a Leisure Travel and Distribution & Logistics business specialising in:

-Jet2.com Limited, the provision of scheduled leisure flights to holiday destinations in the Mediterranean, the Canary Islands and to European Leisure Cities.
+Jet2.com Limited, the provision of scheduled holiday flights to leisure destinations in the Mediterranean, the Canary Islands and to European Leisure Cities.

 Jet2holidays Limited, the provision of ATOL licensed package holidays.